FTCA Deeming Notice

 For more information please visit: https://www.bphc.hrsa.gov/ftca/

 In 2012, HOPE Family Health was designated by the United States Department of Health & Human Services (HHS) as a Federally Qualified Health Center, or FQHC.
 This status has allowed us to grow and broaden our services dramatically in the past few years.
 Between medical, dental, and behavioral health services, we now provide more than 1200 patient encounters per month!
 To maintain our FQHC status and related federal funding, and because we want the very best for our patients, we operate under strict clinical, ethical, and management standards.
-We are proud to say that HOPE recently achieved Patient Centered Medical Home Level 2 Certification from the National Committee of Quality Assurance.
+We are proud to say HOPE is Patient Centered Medical Home recognized from the National Committee of Quality Assurance.
 We hope that if you need a provider and are not yet a patient, you will soon choose HOPE as your medical home!

 HOPE Family Health was awarded five awards, called “Quality Badges,” By the Health Resources and Services Administration (HRSA).
 These prestigious awards are given to health centers throughout the country that meet established quality benchmarks.